Sunscreen-tech/Sunscreen/sunscreen_docs/src/getting_started/example.md

 }

 fn main() -> Result<(), Error> {
-    let fhe_program = Compiler::with_fhe_program(simple_multiply)
+    let app = Compiler::new()
+        .fhe_program(simple_multiply)
         .compile()?;

     Ok(())
 }
 ```

-The `Compiler::with_fhe_program(simple_multiply)` line creates a compiler and `.compile()`, tells it to compile our FHE program.
-Compilation performs optimization and fills in implementation details, including figuring out FHE scheme parameters and inserting special operations.
+We invoke the compiler to build our `simple_multiply` FHE program.
+Compilation translates our program into a runnable format, performs optimizations and fills in implementation details, including figuring out FHE scheme parameters and inserting special operations.

 What's the `?` after at the end of `.compile()`?
 For the uninitiated, the [`?`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html) operator propagates errors.
 Fallible expressions in Rust emit [`Results`](https://doc.rust-lang.org/std/result/enum.Result.html), which can contain either a value or an error.
 Using `?` unwraps the value in a successful result or immediately returns the error from a failed one, letting the caller of the current function deal with it.
 We should see the former after compilation, as our program is well-formed.

+On success, the compiler emits an `Application` bundle containing the compiled form of each `.fhe_program()` argument.
+In our case, `app` will contain a single compiled FHE program named `simple_multiply`.

 Next, we need a public and private key pair.
 In order to generate keys, we'll first construct a `Runtime` with the parameters we got from compilation.
 This allows us to encrypt/decrypt data and run FHE programs.